-- If you are breastfeeding.
-Do not breastfeed if you are infected with HIV or are taking etravirine.
+- If you are breastfeeding or plan to breastfeed.
+Do not breastfeed if you have HIV or are taking etravirine.

-- About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
+- About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products, including St. John's wort, you are taking or plan to take.
 Etravirine may affect the way other medicines or products work, and other medicines or products may affect how etravirine works.
 Taking etravirine together with certain medicines or products may cause serious side effects.

 How should I take etravirine?

-Etravirine comes in tablet form in three different strengths:
+Etravirine (brand name: Intelence) comes in tablet form in three different strengths:

 Take etravirine according to your health care provider’s instructions.